daemon1981/mongoose-rattle-plugin/test-unit.md

 });
 ```

-should fails if message length is out of min and max.
+fails if message length is out of min and max.

 ```js
 return thingy.addReplyToComment(commentorUserId, commentId, '', function(err, updatedThingy) {